dorota-alina/Search-and-Count-Functions/index.md

 ## Sequence of operations

 1. `findNeedles` checks if the size of the `needles` array is greater than five.
+2. Depending on the outcome
-2a.
-If yes, it output an error message.
+   * If greater than five, it output an error message and exites.
-2b.
-If no, it proceeeds.
+   * If smaller or equal five, it proceeeds.
 If found, `findNeedles` counts and logs its occurances. <br>

 .
 If it is, it prints an "error" and subsequently exits.